Site Background

 Marketing data

-We’d like to develop lasting relationships and to help with this we might wish to collect information about your marketing preferences.
+We'd like to develop lasting relationships and to help with this we might wish to collect information about your marketing preferences.
 We shall only send timely and relevant information about services and products we care about and that we think are relevant to you.
 You always have the option to decline this, or to opt out at any point.
+In addition, we may track when you like us or share our content through Facebook, Twitter, Instagram or other social networking platforms.

 Location data